How to Give Your Bathroom a Spring Cleaning Makeover

 Once you’ve cleaned the walls, ceiling and contents of the room, you can effectively sweep up all the remaining grime.
 Be sure to go over the floor twice so you don’t miss anything.
 Then, using vinegar or another additive with disinfecting properties, mop the floors with hot water.
 Let everything dry and air out for a while before replacing towels, rugs, hanging art, and other important bathroom contents.
 Try to keep everything organized to create an inviting staged space.

 Spring is a great time to declutter your home, and your bathroom is a great place to start.
-To learn more about bathtub refinishing in Western Washington, visit our website today!
+To learn more about bathtub refinishing in Western Washington, contact us today!

 Featured image courtesy of Pixabay.com.